jlguenego/lexer/README.md

 ## Concepts

 This module purpose is to tokenize a source code input.
-In compurter science, this process is known under the term [lexical analysis](https://en.wikipedia.org/wiki/Lexical_analysis).
+In computer science, this process is known under the term [lexical analysis](https://en.wikipedia.org/wiki/Lexical_analysis).
 We call it also a **lexer**.